SILVER FINDS PAGE

 George VI Sixpence 1939.

 When I found this Threepence it looked as though it had been used as a washer for something.
-It took a lot of time and skill removing all the scrap metal that had been clamped around it.
+It took a lot of time and effort removing the scrap metal which had been clamped around it.

 Another Florin of George V. This time dated 1923 and made from 500 fine silver.